 Also, allow your imaginings to be in motion.
 For instance, I like to picture in my mind’s eye my children running and laughing in the yard.
 Maybe chasing a ball or playing a game of tag.
 The idea is to picture scenes that are dynamic and full of movement.
 Even imagine birds flying over head and the leaves gently rustling in the breeze.

 Palm as much and as often as you can, provided you are gaining relaxation from it!
 If not, then stop and do something else.

 Some people like to practice for short periods of time frequently throughout the day, and some find it more beneficial to practice for longer periods of time less frequently.

 Experiment and pay attention to how you feel.

-For anyone who is serious about improving their eyesight I would place a minimum of twenty minutes a day, whether all at once or spread out in five minute increments.
+For anyone who is serious about improving their eyesight, try palming for a minimum of twenty minutes a day, whether all at once or spread out in five minute increments.

 Return to the top of the Palming page.